-A: If the mukallaf thinks that these films and cassettes contain lahwī - by the common view - songs and music which deviate people form the way of Allah, it is not permissible to distribute, sell, watch, and listen to them.
+A: If the mukallaf thinks that these films and cassettes contain lahwī - by the common view - songs and music which deviate people from the way of Allah and are suitable for the gatherings of lahw and sin, it is not permissible to distribute, sell, watch, and listen to them.
 Approval by the competent authorities per se is not a valid reason to make it permissible for the mukallaf, so long as he views the matter differently from the authorities licensing the material.